The term 'worker' can also include contractors and agency workers.

 - on a regular basis for non-eligible-jobholders and entitled workers.

-Exclusions to the employer duties
+Exclusions and exceptions from the employer duties

 People who are treated as workers